Jordan Pickford exclusive: Everton goalkeeper targeting survival ahead of 200th Premier League appearance

 Pickford recalls watching Lampard's 'ghost goal' against Germany in Bloemfontein as a 16-year-old.
 "I was in a pub with my mates watching it.
 You have memories of him as a player, but it's the one that stands out the most."

 For now, representing his country at the World Cup in Qatar is at the back of his thoughts.
-The hyperactive, chaotic and impetuous goalkeeper of his first 100 top-flight games has been replaced by greater control and conviction.
+The hyperactive, chaotic, sometimes impetuous goalkeeper of his first 100 top-flight games has been replaced by greater control and conviction.

 The preening has long since left Jordan Pickford.
 This seasoned international footballer, this Premier League double centurion, such engaging company, is showing his stature at a time when others at Everton must follow.